Intracranial mycotic aneurysm

 The epidemiology of intracerebral mycotic aneurysms mirrors that of risk factors, the primary risk factor, accounting for nearly 70% of all cases, being left-sided infective endocarditis 1-4.
 In patients with infective endocarditis, up to 5% develop intracranial mycotic aneurysms 1,2.
 Up to 25% of affected patients have more than one intracerebral mycotic aneurysm 1,2.

 Unruptured aneurysms present with non-specific clinical features, such as systemic symptoms (e.g. fever, weight loss), headache (localized or generalized), and transient focal neurological deficits from septic microemboli 1-4; very rarely are intracerebral mycotic aneurysms large enough to cause signs and symptoms of mass-effect 5.
 Ruptured aneurysms present with clinical features of subarachnoid hemorrhage or intracerebral hemorrhage, such as meningism or stroke 1-4.

 Intracerebral mycotic aneurysms are nearly always secondary to bacterial infection, however rarely fungal (e.g. neurocandidiasis, CNS aspergillosis) and viral etiologies (e.g. VZV, HIV-1) have been described 1-6.
 Viridans group Streptococcus (most common) and Staphylococcus aureus account for up to 90% of all intracranial mycotic aneurysms 1-4.

 These aneurysms exist due to infection of the arterial wall 1-4,6.
-This generally occurs in the context of haematogenous spread from septic emboli to either the artery itself or its vasa vasorum, from which there is bacterial escape into the vessel wall, or in the context of direct bacterial extravascular invasion of the vessel wall 1-4,6.
+This generally occurs in the context of hematogenous spread from septic emboli to either the artery itself or its vasa vasorum, from which there is bacterial escape into the vessel wall, or in the context of direct bacterial extravascular invasion of the vessel wall 1-4,6.
 Direct extravascular invasion is rare and occurs in local pathologies (instead of infective endocarditis), such as meningitis, abscess, cavernous sinus thrombophlebitis, or orbital cellulitis 2.

 Regardless of etiology, once bacteria are in the vessel wall, there is local arteritis resulting in degeneration of the elastic lamina and vessel wall 1-4,6.
 There is then subsequent formation of pseudoaneurysm through hydrostatic pulsations 1-4,6.

 Unlike berry aneurysms which are generally located at branch points of large circle of Willis vessels, bacterial intracerebral mycotic aneurysms have a predilection for more peripheral branch points (M2 and beyond), especially in the distal middle cerebral artery 1-4,7.
 However, up to one-third of all bacterial intracerebral mycotic aneurysms are proximally located, especially in cases of direct extravascular invasion 7,8.